About us

 Julia

-How we met
+How I met Ekeney

-During our trek we had so much fun, learned from each other about our different lifes in Africa and Europe.
-I was very touched by the problems that women in Tanzania are still facing.
-And I was truly impressed by Ekeney´s story, her power and endurance.
-Twice more I visited her and she showed me more of Tanzania´s stunning nature, wonderful people and shared her vision with me.
-Besides being a role model for young women, she had already started a few years ago to lead and train some women of her village, who work now with her on Kilimanjaro as porters, cooks or guides.
-However, she remained dependend on being hired by companies run by men and paying unfair salaries.
-After the pandemic hit tourism in 2020 the economic situation has even worsened.
+Besides being a role model for young women, she had already started to lead and train some women of her village, who later became part of her Wanderwomen team as porters, cooks or guides.
+However, back then she remained dependend on being hired by companies run by men and paying unfair salaries - sometimes even no salary at all or sometimes even pressured into sexual services to get the job.
 In Tanzania women like Ekeney don´t have the means to start their own business.
-Because I share her vision of women empowering women I decided to support her dream in order to help more women escape the vicious circle of poverty and oppression.
-So in December 2022 we founded Kilimanjaro Wanderwomen Tours.
+Because I shared her vision of women empowering women I decided to support her in order to help more women escape the vicious circle of poverty and oppression.
+So in December 2022 she was eventually able to found Kilimanjaro Wanderwomen Tours.